Benefits of Supplier Relationship Management [+How to Improve SRM System]

 ShipBob offers Amazon-level outsourced fulfilment solutions, so you can leave your entire fulfilment process to the experts.
 You get to leverage our distributed network of fulfilment centres to store your inventory in, and let our professional fulfilment team handle everything from order receiving to picking and packing.

-With high order accuracy rates and fulfilment efficiency, your customers will receive precisely what they ordered quickly, while you monitor all orders, inventory levels, and key analytics from your ShipBob dashboard.
+With high order accuracy rates and fulfilment efficiency, your customers will receive precisely what they ordered in 2 days, while you monitor all orders, inventory levels, and key analytics from your ShipBob dashboard.
 The real-time visibility our software provides can even help you measure KPIs, and evaluate your suppliers using data tracked on your dashboard.

 If you’re interested in learning more about how ShipBob can partner with you to take more supply chain activities off your plate, click the button below.